 If you are a registered shareholder of the Company, please complete, sign, date and return the enclosed form of Proxy according to the instructions provided on the Proxy before 9:00 a.m.
-(Pacific time) on June 20, 2023.
+(Pacific time) on June 18, 2024.
+If you are a shareholder who holds their securities through Euroclear Sweden AB, which securities trade on Nasdaq First North Growth Market, please complete, sign, date and return the form of Proxy you receive before 9:00 a.m.
+(Swedish time) on June 13, 2024.